agbfm/agbfm/README.md

-### Kia ora 🤙
+# Kia ora, I'm Aleks 🤙

-I'm a software engineer based in Aotearoa, with a passion for technology.
+I'm a software engineer based in [Aotearoa](https://en.wikipedia.org/wiki/Aotearoa), with a passion for technology.